StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ## Overview

-This page explains how to go aabout debugging issues with telemetry synchronization.
+This page explains how to go about debugging issues with telemetry synchronization.

 ## Telemetry synchronization process